-Another repost of a repost of a repost of a repost of a repost of Samira‘s two updates of DMZ‘s original 2012 post.
+Another repost of a repost of a repost of a repost of a repost of a repost of Samira‘s two updates of DMZ‘s original 2012 post.
 Don’t worry, though, because this article is like those pine trees you’re gonna save by reducing your printing use: Evergreen.

 If you came to Wesleyan because of some vague, or obvious, interest in environmentalism, then you’re in luck!
 If you find the right people, organizations, classes, etc. then you’ll have a great support system for keeping green on campus.
 If you thought it was impressive that the admissions building has solar panels on top of it (mostly a ploy to get environmentalist students to apply), then you’ll have a great time getting involved with sustainability efforts at Wes.

 First of all, Wesleyan has a sustainability coordinator, whose role is to help further Wesleyan’s mission of sustainability, including making things clearer to you.
 Her name is Jen Kleindienst and you can send her an email at jkleindienst(at)wes.
 For any and all questions regarding sustainability, you should also check out Wesleyan’s sustainability website

 Every fall at the beginning of the year, the sustainability interns put on the Waste Not! tag sale (which is also fun to volunteer with!).
 At the end of the spring, they collect copious amounts of unwanted stuff (usually fun stuff), from couches to sweaters to kitchenware to lots of random decorations, and store them so that you can buy them for ridiculously low prices your first weekend on campus.
 A percentage of the proceeds are donated to a local charity while the rest goes to support on-campus sustainability initiatives and the continuity of the program in future years.